What Is Overindulgent Parenting

 Positive Effects of Overindulgent Parenting

-While overindulgent parenting has its drawbacks, it is not entirely negative.
+While overindulgent parenting has its drawbacks, style of parenting is not entirely negative.

 In some cases, adult children who experienced overindulgence have reported feeling loved and cared for by their parents.
 These feelings of love and care can contribute to positive outcomes in certain aspects of their lives.